 One of the most important aspects of any home loan is the rate of interest you pay.
 This will vary for home loans in Australia with the banks able to set their rates up or down.
 Usually the banks are guided by any decision made by the Federal Reserve Bank which sets the official interest rate and is independent of the government.

 Are you a gambler?
 A home loan can have a fixed or a variable interest rate.
 As you would know from the media coverage, changes in interest rates make front page news.
 If you opt for a variable interest home loan, you will pay more when the rates rise but less when they fall.
 A fixed interest rate may be higher to start with but you’ll be pleased when rates rise and you are sitting pretty.
-That’s just another factor you need to consider in choosing the best home loan rates for your home loan.
-Tomorrow Finance is an online mortgage broker and home loan information provider and can help you find the cheapest loan.
+That’s just another factor you need to consider in choosing great home loan rates for your home loan.
+Tomorrow Finance is an online mortgage broker and home loan information provider and can help you find the lowest loan.

 Compare Home Loans >